trusktr/rocket-module/README.md

       be found by Webpack.

 ### v0.2.0
-- [ ] If this plugin provider script is running on the publish side, make the source handler simply comment that the files are in need of compiling.
+- [ ] If this plugin provider script is running on the publish side, or on the app side for compiling a local package, make the source handler simply comment that the files are in need of compiling.
+- [ ] Detect and count how many files need to be compiled on the app side for local packages, then add a hook that allows a function to run once local package files have been compiled.
 - [ ] When this plugin provider script is running on the app side, we won't use a source handler any more.
 We'll have to take out the webpack from the current source handler and use it in our own function that runs at